Liquid butter is a common dairy staple for many of us

 Ghee (clarified butter) is a versatile cooking oil

 Liquid clarified butter can be used for all types of cooking.
 Because of its high smoke point, liquid clarified butter is a better choice for gourmet cooking like baking, sautéing, deep-frying, and different kind of slow cooking processes.
-It is a good butter substitute for safe cooking as well as it is ghee cooking is helpful for health.
+It is a good butter substitute for safe cooking as well as it is a healthy option because of ghee benefits.
+There are a handful of reasons ghee cooking is good for health.

 Clarified butter is more storage-friendly